Multiple Myeloma Clinical Trial

 The main aims of this study is to test for any side effects from modakafusp alfa in combination therapy and to determine the recommended dose of combination therapy with modakafusp.
 The dose of modakafusp alfa will be increased a little at a time until the highest dose that does not cause harmful side effects is found.
 Participants will be given modakafusp alfa through a vein.

 The drug being tested in this study is called modakafusp alfa (TAK-573).
-The study will evaluate the safety, tolerability and determine the recommended dose of modakafusp alfa in combination with lenalidomide in participants with newly diagnosed multiple myeloma (NDMM), or in combination with pomalidomide, bortezomib, carfilzomib, or daratumumab in participants with relapsed/refractory multiple myeloma (RRMM).
+The study will evaluate the safety, tolerability and determine the recommended dose of modakafusp alfa in combination with lenalidomide in participants with multiple myeloma (MM), or in combination with pomalidomide, bortezomib, carfilzomib, or daratumumab in participants with relapsed/refractory multiple myeloma (RRMM).

-The study consists of 3 Groups: Group 1: NDMM Maintenance Therapy, Group 2: RRMM Doublets, Group 3: RRMM Triplets.
+The study consists of 3 Groups: Group 1: MM Maintenance Therapy, Group 2: RRMM Doublets, Group 3: RRMM Triplets.

-Group 1 (NDMM Maintenance) Arm 1: Modakafusp alfa + Lenalidomide
+Group 1 (MM Maintenance) Arm 1: Modakafusp alfa + Lenalidomide

 Group 2 (RRMM Doublets) Arm 2: Modakafusp alfa + Pomalidomide